Shogoki/Bachelorthesis/source/30_umsetzung.md

     selfrecorded_data = selfrecorded_data.drop(noface)
     ##returning emotions OneHot Encoded.
     emo = pd.get_dummies(selfrecorded_data['emotion'])
-    # we need to make sure, that we have always the same cols in same order:
+    # we need to make sure, that we have always the same cols
-    cols = ['anger', 'contempt', 'disgust', 'fear', 'happiness', 'neutral', 'sadness', 'surprise' ] for col in cols:
+    cols = ['anger', 'contempt', 'disgust', 'fear', 'happiness', 'neutral', 'sadness', 'surprise' ]
+    for col in cols:
         if col not in emo.columns.tolist():
             # if col not present create and fill with zeros